pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 In the past days I have created my own code runner, something like Judge0, but way more lightweight.
 I will write about it soon.
 But here this shortcode prepares a code runner component that allows me to showcase actually running scripts in many languages.
 It's like so cool.
 You can see an example here: [https://pnetto.com/logs/2025-12/code-runner/](https://pnetto.com/logs/2025-12/code-runner/).

-{% code "codeRunner", "javascript" %}
+{% code "optmizedImageTag", "javascript" %}
 eleventyConfig.addPairedShortcode(
     "codeRunner",
     function (content, title, languageName, isEditable = false) {